 The 2019 Colorado Masonry Systems Design Guide provides comprehensive design and construction detailing information for clay or concrete masonry as anchored veneer or single-wythe concrete masonry unit (CMU) above-grade wall systems for a wide variety of building types.
 The discussion and design guidance for each system focuses on managing moisture, air, and heat transfer between the interior and exterior environments and emphasizes constructability to promote long-term durability.

 A few sample pages of the guide are shown below.
-To access and download the full version or purchase a hard copy, please visit https://rmmi.org/design-guide/.
+To access and download the full version , please visit our Technical Library:

 Share This Post